lemire/IndexWikipedia/README.md

 mvn exec:java -Dexec.args="enwiki-latest-pages-articles10.xml-p2336425p3046511.bz2 Index"
 ```

+Note that this precise example may fail unless you adjust the URI https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles10.xml-p2336425p3046511.bz2 since Wikipedia dumps are not guaranteed to stay at the same URI.

 By default, Lucene does not store the content of the documents.
 You can achieve this result by setting the ``doc.store`` property to ``true`` during indexing.
 It increases considerably the size of the index, however, because you are duplicating the data.